Foods to Avoid When Trying to Get Pregnant

 In a recent Harvard study, researchers found that frequent consumption of processed meats may harm a man’s ability to fertilize an egg, but eating more poultry may improve his chances.

-Another study found that men who consumed large amounts of processed meat had lower sperm quality, count, and motility than men who consumed fish instead.
+Another study found that men who consumed large amounts of processed meat had lower sperm quality, count, and motility compared to men who consumed fish instead.

-Men in this study who consumed the highest quantities of processed meat had, on average, 1.7 percentage units fewer morphologically normal sperm than men with the lowest processed meat consumption in the study.
+In this study, men who consumed the highest quantities of processed meat had, on average, 1.7 percentage units fewer morphologically normal sperm than men with the lowest processed meat consumption.

 Excess Alcohol

-To protect the fetus’s health, limiting alcohol consumption when you’re already pregnant is a well-known recommendation.
-But what many don’t realize is that even moderate alcohol consumption by the male or female partner can impair a couple’s ability to conceive.
+Limiting alcohol consumption during pregnancy is a well-known recommendation to protect the health of the fetus.
+However, many people aren’t aware that even moderate alcohol consumption by either partner can impair a couple’s ability to conceive.

 For men, drinking alcohol can negatively impact sperm quality, reduce libido, and decrease sexual function.